lywgit/webflyx/README.md

 # Learn Git (Webflyx)

-This is a toy repo from the lesson [Learn Git](https://www.boot.dev/courses/learn-git) lesson of [boot.dev](https://www.boot.dev/).
-It cointains no real program or code.
+This is a toy repo from the lesson [Learn Git](https://www.boot.dev/courses/learn-git) of [boot.dev](https://www.boot.dev/).
+It contains no real program or code.

-I am not a beginner of using git and I quickly finished this course for purpose of a refresh.
+I am not a beginner at using Git and I quickly finished this course for the purpose of a refresh.
-It was a nice quick exercise on git, and there were plenty of stuffs I didn't know.
+It was a nice quick exercise on Git, and there were plenty of things I didn't know.

 ## My Takeaways

 ### General

-* porcelain vs plumbing commands
+* Porcelain vs plumbing commands
-* use git swith instead of git checkout
+* Use `git switch` instead of `git checkout`
-* rebase vs merge
+* Rebase vs merge:
     * A merge B:
         * Commits from B are merged into A. If histories diverged, Git creates a merge commit.
-        * Typical scenario: A=main (or develop) B=feature
+        * Typical scenario: A = main (or develop), B = feature
         * Think: I will update the main branch by merging in a finished feature.
     * A rebase B:
         * Commits on A are re-applied on top of B. History becomes linear, no merge commit.
-        * Typical scenario: A=feature B=main
+        * Typical scenario: A = feature, B = main
-            * Make the feature branch (A) up to date with main (B), before merging it back.
+            * Make the feature branch (A) up to date with main (B) before merging it back.
-        * Think: I will rebase my finished feature on the main branch.
+        * Think: I will rebase my finished feature onto the main branch.
         * Careful: Could mess up actual history to get a simpler, readable linear history
-* git remote add <remote_path>  can accept another local dir as remote
+* `git remote add <remote_path>` can accept another local dir as remote

 ### Basics